mbaumer/us_hep_funding/docs/_states/NV.md

 <a name="NV-02"></a>
 [Back to top](#top)
 ## NV-02 -- Rep. Mark Amodei (R)
+### Committees
+Mark Amodei is the #23 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $0.00 in SC HEP grants.